-For foreign sanctions, Financial Institutions etc. are required to fully understand the requirement for sanction and consider necessary measures, as well as apply preventive measures timely and appropriately, especially based on their transaction volume, business territory and business strategy according to their own risk assessment
+For foreign sanctions, Financial Institutions etc. are required to fully understand the requirement for sanction in light of the parties involved in transactions and currencies used for settlements, etc. and consider necessary measures, as well as apply preventive measures timely and appropriately, especially based on their transaction volume, business territory and business strategy according to their own risk assessment